vgel/probing-llm-preferences/experiment1/data/README.md

-# Experiment 1 - Data
+# Experiment 1 - Phase 0 Dataset

-Contains experimental data for Experiment 1:
+Contains the Phase 0 dataset:
-- phase0_dataset/ - Outputs from phase 0 data generation
+- Generated outputs from phase 0 data generation code
-- logs/ - 90 JSON log files from model runs
+- Used as input for the main experiment analysis